wangchning/vocabulary/Vocabulary.md

 Genesis is the very start of something, its bitrh.
 - Q: What was the genesis of the film; and what made you interested in working with Joan?
 - According to *Genesis*, the God created humanity he created "humanking in his image" and "male and female he created them."

+### ground
+1.
+- Forty or fifty women were sitting cross-legged on the ground.
+2.
+- The company has maintained its reputation as the developing ground for new techniques.
+- Colonialism is especially fertile ground for nationalist ideas.
+- *Sensing* she was on *shaky ground*, Marie changed the subject.
+- It's often necessary to go over the same ground more than once.
+- There are signs that the party is *gaining ground* in the latest polls.
+- The U.S. dollar lost more ground.
+3.
+- Her argument was grounded in fact.
+- They believe the soul is immortal, grounding this belief on the Divine nature of the human spirit.

 ## H